nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 5. Copy the jar file to the folder you want to use as the home folder.

 ### Startup instructions

 6. Double-click on the `addressbook.jar` file to start the application.
-If you are facing issues, you can consult [this guide](https://www.wikihow.com/Run-a-.Jar-Java-File).
+   - If you are facing issues, you can consult [this guide](https://www.wikihow.com/Run-a-.Jar-Java-File).

+**Your first command**
+- Type this command to add and manage your first client

+    `add n/John Doe p/98765432 e/johnd@example.com a/John street, Block 123, #01-01 d/Suffers from depression k/Jasmin Doe t/mentalIllness`
-7. Go to the [command summary](#command-summary) for a list of commands to try out!
+- Go to the [command summary](#command-summary) for a list of different commands to try out!

 ___